 In 2017, she was nominated for the Winnipeg Arts Council's prestigious Making A Mark Award for her groundbreaking work with the DJ Academy.

 Beginning in 2015, all generations of Winnipeg dancers have been able to enjoy Mama Cutsworth's Family Dance Party, usually happening a few times a year at the beloved Good Will Social Club.
 These all-age events usually feature bubble machines, costumes, stroller valet parking, as well as "momosas" for parents and non-alcoholic "kidmosas" for the littles.
 Mama Cutsworth has welcomed many fine and talented guest DJs to the play with her at the dance party over the years, including DJ Hunnicutt, DJ Co-op, DJ K-Chedda, and DJ Tanner!
 The music they all play ranges in style, but the key is making everyone dance.
 Don't expect to hear typical "kids' music" or the theme song from Frozen.
 Whether it's Madonna, Jackson 5, Blondie, David Bowie or Daft Punk, it's all played at reasonable volume levels that won't damage kids' precious ear drums!

-The Family Dance Party has grown in such popularity that Cutsworth has taken the event to the Manitoba Children's Museum, ManyFest presented by the Winnipeg Downtown Biz, and will be hosting it this fall in both Clearwater, Manitoba and Riding Mountain National Park.
+The Family Dance Party has grown in such popularity that Cutsworth has taken the event to the Manitoba Children's Museum, ManyFest presented by the Winnipeg Downtown Biz, and Riding Mountain National Park.